Fairlight Homestead: Modifications and dates

-1821 first house built.
-Of slabs, plastered with clay, whitewashed - originally shingle-rooved.
+1821: First house built.
+Of slabs, plastered with clay, whitewashed - originally shingle-roofed.
 It had 2 wings, each with 2 rooms.
-According to the style of the period the rooms were only 8' high, and the doors 6', a tall man having to stoop to enter.
+According to the style of the period, the rooms were only 8' high, and the doors 6', a tall man having to stoop to enter.

 c.
-1869 fruit of all kinds being grown, 2 vineyards on the property and wine making occurring.
-Large stone wine cellar (recently demolished.
+1869 Fruit of all kinds being grown, 2 vineyards on the property and wine making occurring.
+Large stone wine cellar (recently demolished).

-1869-1872 Jarret builds a new homestead (adjoining the original homestead, large stables, meat-curing rooms, fruit drying lofts and a large 4 storey building to store wine.
+1869-1872: Jarret builds a new homestead (adjoining the original homestead), large stables, meat-curing rooms, fruit drying lofts and a large 4-storey building to store wine.